HelloChatterbox/dev_documentation/docs/skill-development/skill-structure/logging.md

 ## Where do these messages get logged?

-Log messages from a Skill are displayed in the Chatterbox CLI so that a User can see in real-time what is happening in the Skill.
-They are also written to the `skills.log` file located at: `/var/opt/chatterbox/skills.log`
+Log messages from a Skill are written to the `skills.log` file located at: `/var/log/chatterbox/skills.log`

-By default all info, warning, error and exception level messages will be logged.
-Debug level messages will be logged if the User explicitly requests it.
-This can be done by issuing the `:log level debug` command in the CLI, or changing the `log_level` attribute in the [chatterbox configuration](../../using-chatterbox-ai/customizations/config-manager.md).

-To return to normal logging, you can issue the `:log level info` CLI command.

 ## Using the logger outside the Skill class

 As the logger is provided by the ChatterboxSkill class, it is only available within that scope.
 If you need to log messages from outside of this class, you can import the logger manually.

 ```python
 from chatterbox.util import LOG